FrederickMunro/skella/README.md

 To run the website locally in development mode, use the following command:
   `npm run dev`

-This will start a development server, and you can access the website at `http://localhost:3000`.
+This will start a development server.

 ### Deployment